Lewis Macleod (footballer): Plymouth Argyle

 On 17 August 2020, Macleod signed a one-year contract with newly promoted League One club Plymouth Argyle on a free transfer.
-During an injury-affected 2020–21 season, he made 17 appearances and was released when his contract expired.
+During a 2020–21 season affected by a torn medial knee ligament, he made 17 appearances and was released when his contract expired.

-Free agent and retirement
+Free agency and retirement

-In September 2021, it was reported that Macleod had undergone surgery during the 2021 off-season on the knee problem which blighted his spell with Plymouth Argyle.
+In September 2021, it was reported that Macleod had undergone surgery during the 2021 off-season on the medial knee ligament problem which blighted his spell with Plymouth Argyle.
 Expecting to miss the entire 2021–22 season, he focused on working towards his coaching badges.
 In September 2022, Macleod announced that he had retired from football and was still in rehabilitation for his knee injury.

 International career

 U16–U19

-Macleod has represented the Scotland national team from under-16 to under-21 level.
+Macleod represented the Scotland national team from under-16 to under-21 level.
 He won six under-16 caps, which included three of Scotland's 2009 Victory Shield matches.
-He was an under-17 regular between January 2010 and March 2011 and won four of his seven caps in Scotland's unsuccessful 2011 European Under-17 Championship qualifying campaign.
+He was an under-17 regular between January 2010 and March 2011 and won four of his seven caps during Scotland's unsuccessful 2011 European Under-17 Championship qualifying campaign.
 By April 2012 he had progressed to the under-18 squad and won two caps in a pair of friendlies against Serbia and scored his first international goal in a 4–1 win in the second match.
 Macleod made five appearances for the under-19 squad in September and October 2012 (scoring in a 4–0 2013 European Under-19 Championship qualifying rout of Armenia) and scored his second under-19 goal in a 2–2 elite qualifying draw with Belgium on 24 May 2013.
-His under-19 career ended after his sixth and final cap against Georgia on 26 May 2013, a 3–1 elite qualifying round defeat which ended the under-19s' chances of qualifying for the tournament finals.
+His under-19 career ended after his sixth and final cap against Georgia on 26 May 2013, an 3–1 elite qualifying round defeat which ended the under-19s' chances of qualifying for the tournament finals.

 U21

-Macleod made his under-21 debut while a regular of the under-19 team and received his first call up for a friendly versus Portugal on 14 November 2012.
+Macleod made his under-21 debut while an under-19 regular and received his first call up for a friendly versus Portugal on 14 November 2012.
 He made his debut in the 3–2 defeat, coming on as a 75th-minute substitute for Kenny McLean.
-On 14 October 2013, Macleod scored his first goal for the under-21s in a 2–1 loss to Georgia and made six appearances in Scotland's unsuccessful 2015 European U21 Championship qualifying campaign.
+On 14 October 2013, Macleod scored his first under-21 goal in a 2–1 defeat to Georgia and he made six appearances during Scotland's unsuccessful 2015 European U21 Championship qualifying campaign.
 After nearly two years away from international football due to injuries, Macleod was recalled to the under-21 squad for two 2017 European U21 Championship qualifiers in September 2016, but he withdrew due to injury.